NikaAvramchuk/OX/plan.md

-create the board 3X3
+create the board 3X3 DONE
-print the board
+get the board image DONE
+create players
 player choose the slot number
+board is updating
 check if isWinner
-board is updating
 print the board
 Field "grid" should be private